PedestrianDynamics/jupedsim/README.md

 ##### BUILD_WITH_ASAN defaults to OFF (Does not support Windows)
 Build an additional target `jpscore_asan` with address and undefined behavior sanitizer enabled.
 Note there is an approx. 2x slowdown when using `jpscore_asan` over `jpscore`

+##### BUILD_WITH_TSAN defaults to OFF (Does not support Windows)
+Build an additional target `jpscore_tsan` with thread sanitizer enabled.
+Note there is an approx. 5-10x slowdown when using `jpscore_tsan` over `jpscore`

 ## Quick start